Winterless North in the Bay of Islands

-Paihia was our base – a small seaside tourist community.
+Paihia is a small seaside tourist community.
+From here you can walk to Opua.

 Urupukapuka (“a group of puka trees“), NZ’s largest pest-free reserve, is the largest of 144 islands in the Bay of Islands.
 Trails meander alongside grazing sheep.
 (Be mindful of the gates and the poop.)